startups · 15 May 2026

 Securing VC funding often turns out to be a major hurdle for healthcare startups.
 Complex regulatory environments, market misconceptions, investor biases, and other factors make VC funding a scarce commodity for startups focused on health.
 Luckily, VC funding is not the sole opportunity to give your startup a boost.
 Grants can provide a crucial lifeline for health tech startups by offering non-dilutive funding, networking opportunities, and access to a community of domain experts.

-Over the last 14 years, our health tech development company has helped over 100 startups bring their products to market.
+Over the last 15 years, our health tech development company has helped over 100 startups bring their products to market.
 As part of our product development, we also offer strategic funding guidance, where we help our clients identify the right non-dilutive funding opportunities that match their products.
-In this blog post, we've curated the top 12 health tech grants that can help your startup get a much-needed infusion of capital.
+In this blog post, we've curated the top 11 grants for healthcare startups that can help your startup get a much-needed infusion of capital.

 AHRQ Digital Healthcare Solutions (R21/R33)